Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 • Determine/decide on the topic of the social story

 When writing a story, parents or carers should focus on one situation or topic at a time.
-This subject could be general, such as brushing one’s teeth, washing one’s hands, taking a bath, or a specific one like boarding an airplane and visiting the doctor for a medical check-up.
+This subject could be general, such as brushing one’s teeth, washing one’s hands, or taking a bath, or a specific one, like boarding an airplane and visiting the doctor for a medical check-up.

 • Base the features of the main character of the story on the features of the child

 Try to create your story as a reflection of your autistic child and your family.
-You can achieve this by making the main character’s physical features, gender, interest, and skills similar to your child.
-You can also include the family members in the story to teach your child their importance in his/her life.
+You can achieve this by making the main character’s physical features, gender, interests, and skills similar to your child.
+You can also include the family members in the story to teach your child their importance in their life.

 • Associate Stories with positive behaviors